DarialovAndrew/Personal_Projects/README.md

-This repository consists of my pet-projects and programming assignments.
+This repository hosts some of my pet-projects and programming assignments.